tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 <p align="center"><img src="img/fcitx-configure-mozc.webp" alt="Mozc settings"></p>
 <p align="center"><i>How to access Mozc settings.</i></p>

-By default you switch between IMEs by pressing Ctrl+Space.
+By default, you switch between IMEs by pressing Ctrl+Space.
 I prefer to use an add-on called Input method selector instead.
 In the config tool, set the trigger hotkey to none by clicking on it and pressing Enter.
 Then go to "Addon" > "Input method selector", press "Configure" and set Global SelectKey.